 How fast can I get a Phase I Environmental Report completed?

-Mill Creek Environmental specializes in fast completion of our Phase I Environmental reports.
+MCE specializes in fast completion of our Phase I Environmental reports.
 Our typical completion time is 7-10 days.
-We regularly complete Phase I Environmental reports in less time and a faster project completion can definitely be arranged if needed.
+We regularly complete Phase I Environmental reports in less time, and a faster project completion can definitely be arranged if needed.
 Feel free to contact us for an estimated completion time for your property.